-Where such a need come from, you may ask?
+Where does such a need come from, you may ask?
 Just imagine, the user listening to the audio file is forced to admire the empty app screen... it'd be wrong, agree!
-The solution to the problem is an animated screensaver which shows that the sound is playing:
+The solution to the problem is an animated screensaver, which shows that the sound is playing:

 There is also a popular iPhone feature named "pull to refresh".
-Such a feature is necessary to update the application screen and requires applying animation into the app too:
+Such a feature is necessary to update the application screen and requires applying animation to the app too: